HSF/hsf.github.io/gsoc/guideline.md

       * The main mentor (responsible with student evaluation and exchanging with the Admins) has to be put in bold letters, only at the end of each proposal.
       * Insert mentor names sorted rather than to the end of the list

-   * make a pull request (add as reviewers the admins: @agheata, @aflp91 and @xvallspl).
+   * make a pull request (add as reviewers the admins: @agheata, @aflp91 and @hegner).
 At least one approval from the admins is required.

 **Every proposal must be attached to an organization (e.g. CERN, Fermilab...) and to a project (e.g. ROOT, GeantV...).** If you add your own proposal yourself, be sure add the appropriate `organization` and `project` attributes (not case sensitive) in the *front-matter* section of the proposal.
 See next sections if you need to add a new organization or project but if you use an existing project and organization for your proposal you don't have to do anything else that what was described above.

-**Proposals have to be tuned this year for 175-hour project length.** Please propose coding topics having well-defined deliverables, rather than R&D with unforeseen timeline and results.
+**Proposals have to be tuned this year for either 175-hour or 350h project length.** For 17h h projects please propose coding topics having well-defined deliverables, rather than R&D with unforeseen timeline and results.
 Remember that your student will effectively work in total only about 30 days (6 hours/day) on the project!

 ## Instructions for Adding a New Project